F. W. Grosheide

 Frederik Willem Grosheide (25 November 1881 – 5 March 1972) was a Dutch New Testament scholar.
 He served as Professor of New Testament at the Vrije Universiteit Amsterdam.
+He served as rector magnificus of that institution three times.

 Grosheide wrote the original commentary on 1 Corinthians in the New International Commentary on the New Testament series.
 He also wrote a number of commentaries in the Korte Verklaring series: Acts, First and Second Corinthians, Hebrews, and the epistles of James and Jude.
-George Harink suggests that, along with G. Ch.
+George Harinck suggests that, along with G. Ch.
 Aalders, Seakle Greijdanus, and Jan Ridderbos, Grosheide "took the lead in Neo-Calvinist exegetical production."

 In 1951, a Festschrift was published in honour of his 70th birthday: Arcana revelata: Een bundel Nieuw-Testamentische studiën aangeboden aan Prof. Dr. F. W. Grosheide ter gelegenheid van zijn zeventigste verjaardag.

 Grosheide was also chairman of the Bible Society of the Netherlands.